mattermost/mattermost-developer-documentation/site/content/contribute/more-info/webapp/unit-testing.md

 #### Writing unit tests
 Below is a brief guide on how to do component testing:

-1. Use `render` from React Testing Library to render the component and its child components.
-Use `screen` from React Testing Library to interact with the rendered component and assert on the expected results.
+1. Use our {{<newtabref href="https://github.com/mattermost/mattermost-server/blob/master/webapp/channels/src/tests/react_testing_utils.tsx" title="testing library helpers">}} to render a component and its child components.
+Use `screen` to interact with the rendered component and assert on the expected results.
 Match snapshots using default or expected props.
-Note that while using snapshots is convenient, do not rely solely on this for every test case, as changes can be easily overlooked when using the command `jest -updateSnapshot` to update multiple snapshots at once.
+Note that while using snapshots is convenient, do not rely solely on this for every test case, as changes can be easily overlooked when using the command `jest --updateSnapshot` to update multiple snapshots at once.
 For example:
     ```javascript
+    import {renderWithIntl, screen, userEvent} from 'tests/react_testing_utils';
     const baseProps = {
         active: true,
         onSubmit: jest.fn(),